 That means that over an 8-hour work day, more than 25% of the time is lost to distractions.
 And it’s not just the amount of time that’s lost—it’s also the quality of work that suffers.

-Employers are beginning to realize how much money they’re losing due to distractions, and many are instituting policies and programs to try to reduce the number of time employees spend on non-work activities.
+Companies are starting to recognize how much money they are losing as a result of distractions, and many are adopting policies and programs to try to decrease the amount of time employees spend on non-work activities.

 For example, some companies are providing quiet spaces for workers who need to get focused work done, and others are giving employees more freedom to design their workdays.